-Whenever the PCs come to the edge of a roof, they can leap to an adjacent building.
-Each rooftop is 1d6 x 5 feet apart.
-Characters may attempt Acrobatics checks to jump the distance, but as the roofs are wet, they suffer a +2 penalty to the DC.

-Characters who fail the Acrobatics check plummet to the hard cobblestone streets below, suffering 2d6 points of damage.
+Whenever the characters come to the edge of a roof, they can leap to an adjacent building.
+Each rooftop is $1d6 \times 5$ feet apart.
+Characters have a 10% chance of falling per 10ft jumped, so a character attempting a 20ft leap has a 20% chance of falling.
+Characters who fall plummet to the hard cobblestone streets below, suffering 1d6 points of damage.
 Moreover, throngs of local citizens under the influence of Lady Asmarisa surround them and immediately attack.